/

 • Increasing the number of users coming to your app

 Each of these could be your input metrics to achieve your goal.
-Prioritize these input metrics so you'll answer the most important question first.
-We recommend you adopt an iterative approach, in which you plan and instrument your most important metrics and iterate later to add more.
+Prioritize these input metrics so you can answer the most important question first.
+Consider adopting an iterative approach, in which you plan and instrument your most important metrics and iterate later to add more.

 Step 2: Break down your key metrics